 The results of the GLM did not include location, sex, elevation, temperature, distance to water source as significant explanatory variables.
 However, age, month received, distance to nearest distemper case, precipitation, surface imperviousness and land cover type were confirmed to be statistically significant factors according to GLM (Table X).

 Animals closer to another CDV case were significantly more likely to be positive for CDV, as were animals that were juveniles.
-Additionally those found in areas of high. medium and low intensity areas of human development.
+Additionally, those found in areas of high. medium and low intensity areas of human development.
 There was a less strong relationship, but still significant between greater surface imperviousness.